ttimpe/homebridge-onkyo/README.md

 [![NPM Version](https://img.shields.io/npm/v/homebridge-onkyo.svg)](https://www.npmjs.com/package/homebridge-onkyo)

 Homebridge plugin for Onkyo Receivers
-Should work for all supported models as listed in the yaml file under node_modules/eiscp/eiscp-commands.yaml.
+Should work for all supported models as listed in the node_modules/eiscp/eiscp-commands.json.
+If your model is not listed, try TX-NR609.

 # Description